Skip to main content

 Beyond Androgens Other Hormonal Influences

 While the androgen-DHT pathway is central, it does not operate in isolation.
-The is a web of interconnected signals, and other hormones can significantly influence the health and life cycle of hair follicles.
+The endocrine system is a web of interconnected signals, and other hormones can significantly influence the health and life cycle of hair follicles.
 These influences create a more complete picture of why hair thinning can accelerate or decelerate at different life stages.

 • Estrogen This hormone generally has a supportive role in hair health, often extending the anagen, or growth phase, of the hair cycle.
 This is why many women notice fuller hair during pregnancy when estrogen levels are high.
 Conversely, the decline in estrogen during menopause can unmask or accelerate underlying androgenetic alopecia.